datajoint/element-interface/README.md

 + This repository serves a few purposes:
      + Load neurophysiological data into the [DataJoint Elements](https://github.com/datajoint/datajoint-elements).
-     + Install packages used for neurophysiological data processing.
      + Trigger packages used for neurophysiological data processing.
      + Functions common to the DataJoint Elements (e.g. search directory tree for data files).